jeremy-was/CreditCard/README.md

-# credit_card
+# Credit Card

-credit card validator app using the Luhn algorithm. python libraries used: tkinter, random
+Credit card validator app using the Luhn algorithm. python libraries used: tkinter, random

 On a credit card, a checksum is a single digit in the account number that allows a computer, or anyone familiar with the formula involved, to determine whether the number is valid.
 The checksum can help identify credit card numbers that have been entered incorrectly -- or phony credit card numbers created by counterfeiters.